fotonauts/activr/README.md

   route AddPictureActivity, :to => 'album.owner'
 ```

-The _path_ is specified with the `:to` route's setting.
+The _path_ is specified with the `:to` route setting.
 It describes a method chaining to call on dispatched activities.

 So with our example the route is resolved that way: